 When it comes to dining in Rome, reservations are essential, so let a Travel Designer take care of that for you.
 Some of the most popular and famous restaurants require bookings weeks or even months in advance, so bear this in mind when planning your visit.
 For lunch, make sure to visit the city’s famous salumeria, Roscioli, a deli-turned restaurant in the heart of town.
 On offer are some of the city’s finest cold cuts, over three hundred cheeses, and the best carbonara I tasted in Rome, and there is no shortage of competition.
 If you’re looking for an authentic experience, sit at the deli counter where you can admire the carefully selected ingredients from all over Italy and beyond.

-For a more romantic, alfresco experience, dine in restaurant Santa Lucia’s garden and enjoy a leisurely lunch under the trees, steps away from the beautiful Piazza Navona.
+For a more romantic, alfresco experience, dine at Santa Lucia and enjoy a leisurely lunch under the trees, steps away from the beautiful Piazza Navona.
 If you are searching for Rome’s best pizza, then head to Seu Pizza Illuminati in the energetic district of Trastavere.
 This trendy restaurant offers gourmet pizzas with a modern twist and is a far cry from your traditional Roman pizzeria.
 Make sure to order the fritti and suppli to start your meal the “Roman” way.

 Suppose you’re looking to experience Michelin Star dining.
 In that case, La Pergola is the only three-star restaurant in Rome with one of the city’s best panoramic views.
-For a light snack on your way to or from the Pantheon, stop by Gelateria Della Palma; with over 150 gelato flavours on offer, it is an ice-cream lover’s paradise.
+For a light snack on your way to or from the Pantheon, stop by Gelateria Della Palma; with over 150 gelato flavors on offer, it is an ice cream lover’s paradise.
 The city hosts several swanky bars offering the finest cocktails.
-By chance, as it often happens in Rome, I discovered the chic La Buvette, near the Spanish Steps, where I enjoyed the perfect Aperitivo and delectable canapés.
+By chance, as often happens in Rome, I discovered the chic La Buvette, near the Spanish Steps, where I enjoyed the perfect Aperitivo and delectable canapés.